attilacsontos/Workflow/FirstFile.md

 Another Attempt at cloning, this time by following instructions from this page : https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=command-palette

-It seems to be working.g
+It seems to be working.